jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbdirectory/write/setcontrollerof.md

 _A controller can be set if:_

-* the message sender is the project owner or an operator is changing the controller.
+* the message sender is the project owner or an operator having the correct authorization.
-* or, the controller hasn't been set yet and the message sender is the controller being set.
-* or, the current controller is setting a new controller.
+* or, an allowedlisted address is setting an allowlisted controller.

 # Definition